piwegro/harnas/docs/api_docs.md

 `title`: title of the offer \
 `description`: description \
 `location`: location of the offer \
-`images`: array of the offer images
+`images`: array of the ids of images

 #### Example request
 ```json